-The attorneys at Bryant Legal Group PC are experienced in assisting clients with short and long term disability claims that qualify as ERISA plans.
+The attorneys at Bryant Legal Group are experienced in assisting clients with short-term and long-term disability claims that qualify as ERISA plans.
 We know the nuances of the law and how ERISA rules can impact your ability to obtain the benefits you need.
-Unlike many other insurance dispute firms, we are committed to client-oriented representation — when you work with our firm, we take the time to explain the contours of the law and to provide clear and straightforward answers to any questions or concerns that you may have.
+Unlike many other insurance litigation firms, we are committed to client-oriented representation.
+When you work with us, we take the time to explain the contours of the law and to provide clear and straightforward answers to any questions or concerns that you may have.

 Contact us today to schedule a consultation.

 Over time, ERISA gradually expanded into a much more comprehensive set of insurance regulations meant to cover all employer-sponsored benefit plans.
-Even standard denial of benefits issues come under the purview of ERISA, and in fact, federal ERISA regulations preempt state regulations in many situations, thus giving rise to substantially different consequences for disputes, depending on whether the insurance policy at-issue qualifies as an ERISA-governed plan or a non-ERISA plan.
+Even standard denial of benefits issues come under the purview of ERISA.
+In fact, federal ERISA regulations preempt state regulations in many situations, which can substantially change your legal options and strategies.

-- ERISA imposes various duties on plan fiduciaries (such as the plan administrator) and gives policyholders the right to sue and recover damages for losses related to the violation of those fiduciary duties.
+- ERISA imposes various duties on plan fiduciaries such as the plan administrator, and it gives policyholders the right to sue and recover damages for losses related to the violation of those fiduciary duties.

 - ERISA grants some unique protections to policyholders that they might not otherwise have access to through a standard insurance benefits plan.
-For example, ERISA prohibits employers from retaliating against employees who make an ERISA benefits claim (or who exercise their rights in challenging/litigating the denial of said claim).
+For example, ERISA prohibits employers from retaliating against employees who make an ERISA benefits claim (or who exercise their rights in challenging or litigating the denial of a claim).

 - ERISA requires that insurers provide the summary plan description document to policyholders who request such information.
 The document includes relevant information concerning the policyholder’s benefits plan.
 Failure to provide the summary plan description upon request could expose the insurer to significant liability.

-ERISA and non-ERISA plans are quite different, then, but how do you know if your particular benefits plan is governed by ERISA regulation?
+So, ERISA and non-ERISA plans are quite different, but how do you know if your particular benefits plan is governed by ERISA regulation?

-Generally speaking, ERISA-governed plans are those which are “employee welfare benefit plans” where the plan involves a benefit (such as disability, health coverage, life insurance coverage) and is sponsored, established, or otherwise provided by the employer.
+Generally speaking, ERISA-governed plans are those that are “employee welfare benefit plans,” where the plan involves a benefit (such as disability, health coverage, life insurance coverage) and is sponsored, established, or otherwise provided by the employer.
 For example, if you receive disability coverage through your employer, then there’s a strong possibility that your insurance plan will be governed by ERISA regulations.

-How Our Chicago ERISA Law Firm Can Protect Your Rights
+How Our Chicago ERISA Lawyers Can Protect Your Rights

-Employees participating in employer-provided benefit plans are granted several important rights under the ERISA statute, including the right to obtain copies of their benefits plans.
-The benefit plan is a detailed document which sets forth specific information as to what benefits you are entitled to receive along with any exceptions to these benefits.
+Employees with employer-provided benefit plans have several important legal rights under ERISA, including the right to obtain copies of their benefit plans.
+The benefit plan is a detailed document that sets forth specific information about your entitlement to benefits along with any exceptions and limitations.

-If you are looking to file a disability claim or have been denied benefits under an ERISA policy, our firm can help.
-Your ERISA disability attorney in Chicago will automatically make a request to the plan administrator to receive a complete copy of your benefit plan.
+If you are ready to file a disability claim or have been denied benefits under an ERISA policy, Bryant Legal Group can help.
+When you work with us, an ERISA disability attorney in Chicago will immediately request a complete copy of your benefit plan.
 We are very familiar with the complex language used in these types of plans and will thoroughly review documents to determine the rights and benefit you are owed.
 Our team will also assist you with the filing of your disability claim and take swift action to appeal any unfair or unreasonable decisions associated with your claim.

-At Bryant Legal Group PC, an experienced Chicago ERISA attorney can assist you in a number of different ways as you navigate the complexities of your ERISA-governed insurance benefits dispute.
-Consider the following.
+At Bryant Legal Group, an experienced Chicago ERISA attorney can assist you in several different ways as you navigate the complexities of your ERISA-governed insurance benefits dispute.

 The claim file consists of all the evidence collected by and submitted to the insurance company when considering your claim.
 It includes everything that you submitted as part of your original benefits claim or in response to the insurance company’s requests for additional information.
 This file can include a broad range of different evidence, such as medical records, bills, paystubs, vocational and job reports, expert analysis, video surveillance footage, and more.

-Importantly, if you do not resolve your dispute during or after completion of the administrative appeals process, you may be entitled to bring a civil action against the plan administrator or insurer for benefits (and other damages) — depending on the jurisdiction where your case can be filed and the law that applies, the court may be limited to review of the claim file.
-As such, you’ll want to make absolutely sure that your claim file is “complete.”
+Importantly, if you do not resolve your dispute during or after completion of the administrative appeals process, you may be entitled to bring a civil action against the plan administrator or insurer for benefits and other damages.
+Depending on the jurisdiction where your case can be filed and the law that applies, the court may be limited to review of the claim file.
+As such, you’ll want to make sure that your claim file is “complete.”

 It’s important that you consult with a qualified Chicago ERISA attorney as soon as possible so that your dispute can be handled in a timely manner.
-ERISA affords insureds just 180 days to file their administrative appeal.
+ERISA gives insureds just 180 days to file their administrative appeal.
 Further, after you have exhausted your administrative remedies and are ready to sue the insurer in court, you will be subject to the applicable statute of limitations.
-Statutes of limitations in ERISA plans varies widely and may be as short as 60 day, so it is very important to seek legal counsel right away.
+Statutes of limitations in ERISA plans vary widely and may be as short as 60 days, so it is very important to seek legal counsel right away.

 Identifying and Litigating Related Employment Conflicts